SBS Research Support Grants

 SBS Research Support Grants are intended to generate new research activity among tenure track faculty at all ranks and lecturers whose major responsibilities include research.
 Applications may include requests for hiring a research assistant, research-related travel, supporting funds for a sabbatical project, augmenting a larger project submitted to the Faculty Research Grants (FRG) program, etc. Please include in the application whether this will be part of a larger project funded by or submitted as a proposal to the FRG or some other source of internal or external funding.

-In your narrative, please describe the research activities for which you are requesting support, the significance of the research and anticipated career gains (e.g., resources developed, collaborations, publications, sponsored research submissions, etc.).
-The narrative should be no more than three pages.
+In the proposal narrative, please describe the research activities for which you are requesting support, the significance of the research and anticipated career gains (e.g., resources developed, collaborations, publications, sponsored research submissions, etc.).
+The proposal narrative should be no longer than 1,500 words.

 Indicate what potential sources of extramural funding this seed funding will allow you to seek.
 Otherwise, if the research proposal is not conventionally externally-fundable, describe why not and how the research generated will be beneficial.